 The locomotives and railcars represent American prototypes from 1800 to the present.
 There are several trolleys and freight trains and a very impressive Pennsylvania Railroad passenger train on an elevated oval track.
 They are powered with low voltage on gauge-1 brass track.

-If you are anywhere near New York City during the Holidays, this show would definitely be worth a look.
-It only lasts until January 9, 2011 however.
-You can buy the tickets online.
+If you are anywhere near New York City during the Holidays, this spectacular show would definitely be worth a look for the whole family.

 Get the latest tips and updates in the world of model railroading!